Why Lyme Disease Affects People Differently: Mild to Severe Illness

-Why does Lyme disease affect people differently?
+Why Lyme disease affects people differently is one of the most important—and misunderstood—questions in Lyme care.
 Some patients recover quickly after treatment, while others develop persistent or chronic symptoms that can last for months or years.

 The Good, the Bad, and the Ugly of Lyme Disease